2014 GEICO 500: Second half

 The race restarted on lap 109, but the caution flew for the third time on lap 131 after Michael McDowell slammed the wall in turn 4.
 Cole Whitt stayed out when the leaders pitted to take the lead.
 He pitted the next lap and handed the lead back to Johnson.

 The race restarted on lap 136, and remanded green, until Kyle Larson spun on the apron of turn 1 and brought out the fourth caution of the race with 14 laps to go.
 Jeff Gordon was the only car who hadn't pitted and had to give up the lead to stop for fuel.
 Ryan Newman cycled to the lead.

 Debris brought out the fifth caution with five laps to go, so the race went past its advertised distance and went into overtime.
 The first overtime attempt, resulted in another crash on the backstretch that collected 5 cars.
 It started when David Gilliland tapped Greg Biffle who clipped Dale Earnhardt Jr. and collected two more cars.
 Brad Keselowski was ahead of race leader Newman and assumed the lead.

 Brad Keselowski held off hard charging Ryan Newman and Matt Kenseth to win the race with the pack behind them, being stacked up.
 “I can’t believe it,” Keselowski said.
 “Talladega is such a wild card and to be able to win here you have to catch breaks and make your own breaks, a little of both.
 I can’t believe we won at Talladega.
 This race is the scariest of the three in the bracket.
 To be able to win here is really a privilege, it really is.”
 Kyle Busch, Dale Earnhardt Jr., Kasey Kahne and Jimmie Johnson were the four drivers who were eliminated.
 "We had a real good car most of the day," Earnhardt said.
 "Got real loose, kind of shuffled out. ...
 It's just hard racing.
 That's the way it goes at the end of these races.
 We weren't in good position."

 Notables

 This was the last race for Terry Labonte.
 Go FAS Racing planned a paint scheme mimicking his time in NASCAR, with the driver's side similar to his 1996 championship season and the passenger side painted like his 1984 car.
 Go FAS Racing had to change it after qualifying, since NASCAR mandates the left and right side must be identical and the team went with the 1996 style.

-Circle Sport Racing had their best career finishes with a sixth place from Travis Kvapil and fourth from Landon Cassill, marking the first top five and top ten finishes for Cassill and the team.
+Hillman–Circle Sport had their best career finishes with a sixth place from Travis Kvapil and fourth from Landon Cassill, marking the first top five and top ten finishes for Cassill and the team.

 Reed Sorenson finished a respectable 14th, considering that his Tommy Baldwin Racing car only got in after Joe Nemechek's time was disallowed.